 Note » You can get the completed mockup from this article’s companion Github repo.
 Just download or pull the repo and open

-If you’re working with a team and want a more organized and efficient workflow for your iOS localization in development, check out PhraseApp.
-PhraseApp works with iOS localization XLIFF files natively.
+If you’re working with a team and want a more organized and efficient workflow for your iOS localization in design and development, check out PhraseApp.
+PhraseApp has an aforementioned Sketch plugin that makes using real translated data in your designs a breeze.
+PhraseApp also works with iOS localization XLIFF files natively.
 It tracks translation versions so that your translators can easily go back to older ones.
 It’s also built with collaboration in mind, allowing you to add unlimited team members to your project and to integrate with your Slack team.
 You can even do over-the-air translation updates with PhraseApp, so your translations can get to your users immediately without waiting for an app update.
 Check out PhraseApp’s full feature set, and take it for a spin for free.

 Considering i18n at the design stage of app development gives us designers more control over how to solve potential problems that can arise as our app is getting localized.
 This makes us proactive rather than reactive and allows to create i18n-aware designs that delight our users in different parts of the world.
 I hope you’ve learned a few things about designing with i18n in mind.
 Keep on rocking 🥁